 Russia and Ukraine

 In the 8th hall of the State Historical Museum (GIM) in Moscow, rolled-up mail armour is stored, which is exhibited together with objects classified as the culture of the Khazar Kaganat from the 7th-11th centuries.
+The mail is a part of so-called Satanovsky collection, given to the museum in 2008.
 According to Sergei Kainov, a museum worker, the origin of the armour is unknown, but most likely comes from Kuban.
-On the lower edge of the armor we can notice three rows of “brass” rings, which probably also copy the slit.
+On the lower edge of the armor we can notice three rows of “brass” rings, which copy the slit as well.
 The outer diameter of the rings of this armour is 7 mm.
 I am grateful to Sergei Kainov for the information about the armour that I had the opportunity to see with my own eyes.

 The fourth example was found by D. Samokvasov in the famous “Black Mound” near Chernihiv in 1872–3 (Kirpičnikov 1971: Cat.
 No. 17; Samokvasov 1908: 197–201; Samokvasov 1916: 10).
 This mound dates back to the 960s.
 According to Samokvasov, in addition to swords, helmets and drinking horns, fragments of two mail armours were also found in the mound, while fragments of the second armour “showed copper rings” (Samokvasov 1908: 198).
 Fragments containing copper rings (cat.
 No. 3265) consist of only a few rows and are burnt together.